fell-z/ruby-top/README.md

 6. [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) is a code-breaking game for two players.
 This version has differences in the rules, resembling more to the Wordle game.

+7. Event Manager, this project differs from the others because it's a adaptation of a tutorial from Jump Start Lab, it mainly contains use cases with APIS like the 'Google Civic API' and the Ruby builtins classes like 'Time' and 'CSV'